eh7/p2p-node/README.md

 P2Pnode

-Peer to peer network client for the eh7 p2p network running in a web browser.
+Peer to peer network client for the eh7 webrtc p2p network running in a web browser.

 eh7.  :)